Getting started with data analysis#

 3 Malmi 60.25 25.05

-It is also possible to create pandas DataFrame from a list of dictionaries.
-Hence, this approach is quite similar as the previous example, but we organize the data a bit differently.
-Having a list of dictionaries is common if you happen to work with JSON files, which are commonly used when reading data from the web (e.g. via Application Programming Interface):
+It is also possible to create a pandas DataFrame from a list of dictionaries.
+This approach is quite similar as the previous example, but we will organize the data a bit differently.
+Having a list of dictionaries is common if you happen to work with JSON files, which are commonly used when reading data from the web (e.g., via an Application Programming Interface).

 dictionaries = [